rfprod/n2nmc/README.md

 export CHROME_BIN=chromium-browser
 ```

-if you don't want to use headless Chrome, you can use PhantomJS, config for which is present in `karma.conf.js`, but it will probably be removed in future

 To test the client execute the following command in the terminal window while in your project's folder:

 for continuous testing